AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-hybrid-clients.md

 # Hybrid Clients
 Hybrid clients are used in typical, thick MVC clients with the presence of a user.
 These clients are issued an unique identifier and secret upon creation, which are later used for authentication against OCS.
 More than one secret can be created for a client.
 Hybrid clients can be issued refresh tokens, if requested, alongside access tokens.
 Refresh tokens typically have a longer lifetime than access tokens, and are used to request a new access token on behalf of the user without them having to log in.
 It is highly suggested that both the client secret and the refresh token be stored in a secure location.

-## `List All Hybrid Client`
+## `List All Hybrid Clients (v1 path)`

-<a id="opIdHybridClients_List All Hybrid Client"></a>
+<a id="opIdHybridClients_List All Hybrid Clients (v1 path)"></a>

-Gets a list of hybrid clients from a tenant.
-Optionally, get a list of requested clients.
-Total number of clients in the tenant set in the Total-Count header.
+Returns a list of hybrid clients from a tenant.
+Optionally, returns a list of requested clients.
+Total number of clients in the tenant set in the Total-Count header

 ### Request
 ```text